Axobot-org/Axobot/docs/server.rst

 Managing a server isn't easy.
 You often have too many or not enough channels, especially voice channels.
 This is why the bot has an automated voice channels management system, which will create new voice channels when needed, and delete them when they aren't used anymore.

 To do that, you only need to configure a special voice channel where every member joining it will trigger a new channel creation.
-This can be achieved with the :code:`config change voice_channel <your channel>` command.
+This can be achieved with the :code:`config set voice_channel <your channel>` command.

 Then, the bot needs to know where it should create these new channels.
-A simple :code:`config change voice_category <your category>` will ask the bot to create its new channels at the bottom of a specific category.
+A simple :code:`config set voice_category <your category>` will ask the bot to create its new channels at the bottom of a specific category.

-Axobot will take a random name for each new channel, from a random names API, but you can change the name format with the :code:`config change voice_channel_format <new format>` command.
+Axobot will take a random name for each new channel, from a random names API, but you can change the name format with the :code:`config set voice_channel_format <new format>` command.
 Several special keywords exists so you can get some unique names, feel free to use them in your format:

 * :code:`{random}` inserts a random surname from randommer.io
 * :code:`{minecraft}` inserts a random minecraft entity name